Course Abstract Details

 EDUC-126, Field Experience for Educational Psychology

 EDUC-126, Field Experience for Educational Psychology, is required for students preparing to become teachers.
 Students will engage in guided field observations of the teaching and learning process at the level at which they want to be certified for a total of fifteen clock hours.
 Students will attend a seminar at the college every other week.
 These meetings include the Education Academic Community seminars.
 The Field Experience is an opportunity to apply concepts learned in the EDUC-125 course to processes of teaching and learning at a local school.
 Students may provide assistance to classroom teachers as requested.
 Students must be in good academic standing with the College.
 External classroom observation will occur on students' own time.
 Prerequisite or corequisite: EDUC-125/PSYC-125.
 One credit.
 One billable hour.
+Offered Spring and Fall terms.

 Course Objectives and Grading Information